stat-lab/MOPline/README.md

 ```
 ~/MOPline_v1.#/scripts/SV_callers/run_single_singularity.pl -s <mopline.sif file path> -b <input bam> -c <config_singularity.txt> -td <temp direcory> -bd <bind directories> -sd <sample directory>
 ```
 The sif file must be specified as an absolute path.
 The config_singularity.txt provided in this package can be used for the template, but the lines 'Do not change' indicating the path in the singularity container, must not be changed.
-The temp direcory corresponds to /tmp on the host or a temporary directory specified with the environmental variable TMPDIR.
+The temp directory corresponds to /tmp on the host or a temporary directory specified with the environmental variable TMPDIR.
 The bind directories are the paths on the host to add to the singularity container.
 If the input files used by run_single_singularity.pl are located in a directory other than the working directory, the path to the corresponding directory must be specified with the -bd option (multiple paths separated by commas).

 ### <a name="notes"></a>Notes on SV calling and input bam